- Steven Spielberg

-Cast: Haley Joel Osment, Jude Law, Frances O'Connor, and William Hurt
+- Haley Joel Osment, Jude Law, Frances O'Connor, William Hurt, Robin Williams, Brendan Gleeson

 On the initial screening, most viewers feel irresolute about the epilogue’s drastic shift into hopeful, distant future territory.
 Many critics, myself included, believed the film should have ended with David submerged in his vessel underwater, doomed to watch the Blue Fairy forevermore.
 Because after all, David could never be a real boy, could he?
 Reaching the Blue Fairy only to discover he would not become real would crush him, and twist the fairy tale elements of the story into a nightmarish tragedy.
 And so, at the time of its release, this seemed the most practical conclusion for the film—at least, the most plausible ending in the film’s unfair world.
 What comes after David’s underwater imprisonment felt like pure fantasy in comparison to the events earlier.
 But the film’s ending upholds A.I.’s fairy tale intentions, granting a storybook happy ending, no matter how fantastic it may seem.
 Though the story has already displaced its audience by making the protagonist an automaton, the shift in the finale rearranges the state of the world in such a way that makes David the most human character onscreen.
 In those last moments, an audience can’t help but feel David’s delight in being with Monica, and thus identify with an artificial intelligence who has, in a way, become a real boy.